Izzy Stradlin: 2011–present: Hall of Fame induction and third return to Guns N' Roses

 In April 2012, Stradlin was inducted into the Rock and Roll Hall of Fame as a member of the classic lineup of Guns N' Roses.
 In a statement released through Duff McKagan's blog for Seattle Weekly, he thanked the Rock and Roll Hall of Fame "for the acknowledgement of our works over the years," his former bandmates, and his fans for their continuing support.
 Known to avoid public attention, Stradlin did not attend the induction ceremony.

 In the month following the induction, Stradlin joined Guns N' Roses on stage during two shows at London's O2 Arena, where they performed a range of songs including "14 Years," which had not been performed live since his departure in 1991.
 He also performed with Guns N' Roses in July, at a private show in Saint-Tropez and a concert in Palma de Mallorca, and again in November, during the last two shows of the band's twelve-date "Appetite for Democracy" residency in Las Vegas.
 Also in November, Stradlin released the iTunes-only single "Baby-Rann"—his first release in over two years; an accompanying video was made available via YouTube.

 Amidst rumors and speculation, Stradlin joined Twitter, and confirmed in a statement to Rolling Stone that he would not be involved with the 'reunited' Guns N' Roses lineup in 2016.
 He later stated that he declined because the band "didn't want to split the loot equally".
-In 2018, Alan Niven reported that Stradlin participated in a soundcheck with Guns N' Roses sometime in 2017, but ultimately left before guesting on the show.
-Stradlin also reportedly declined special guest appearances similar to the ones Adler had.
+In 2018, journalist Alan Niven reported that Stradlin participated in a soundcheck with Guns N' Roses sometime in 2017, but ultimately left before guesting at the show.

 Stradlin released numerous singles in 2016, previewing samples of the songs via his Twitter account and through the YouTube channel 'classicrockstuffs'.
 "Sunshine" by Jonathon Edwards and "Stuck in the Middle with You" by Stealers Wheel were acoustic videos made available through YouTube, whilst "Walk N' Song", "F.P.
-Money" (featuring former Guns N' Roses drummer Matt Sorum), "To Being Alive" and a cover version of the J.J.
-Cale song "Call Me the Breeze "featuring Jesse Aycock and Lauren Barth, were released to online music stores.
+Money" (featuring former Guns N' Roses drummer Matt Sorum), "To Being Alive" and a cover version of the J. J. Cale song "Call Me the Breeze" featuring Jesse Aycock and Lauren Barth, were released to online music stores.

 In 2017, Stradlin played guitar on the song "Grandview" by John Mellencamp, on his album Sad Clowns & Hillbillies.
 Martina McBride was also featured on the song.

 Personal life

-On May 29, 1995, in Indiana, Stradlin married then 31 year old Swedish biologist and environmentalist Annica Kreuter.
-The couple divorced in California in May 2001.

-Izzy's grandfather's half-brother, Joseph William "Little Joe" Isbell, born in Bloomington Indiana, 1916 and died in 2008 was also a recording and touring artist, described as a "country yodeler".